delonnewman/invokable/README.md

 # Invokable

+Objects are functions!
 Treat any Object, Hashes, Arrays, and Sets as Procs (like Enumerable but for Procs)

 # Synopsis